May 25, 2025

 For me, it's the roomy toe box that crushes the comfort factor in the Trailventure 2.
 Topo's wide toe box offers a roomy fit that allows my toes to splay naturally for a strong base.
 That's not only comfortable.
 I've actually had a chronic toe injury and long-term foot issues improve significantly since I started wearing them!

-I also like the brand's "Zipfoam" midsole, which strikes a good balance between "float" and "feel" for a cushy ride that's still nimble on technical terrain.
-As I logged more than 500 miles and almost 100,000 feet of elevation gain between Memorial Day and Labor Day, I kept choosing the Topo Trailventure 2 on the days when comfort was my main concern.
-It's now my go-to day hiking boot (when I'm not reviewing other boots and shoes for this website).
+I also like the brand's "Zipfoam" midsole, which strikes a good balance between "float" and "feel" for a cushy ride that's still nimble on tough terrain.
+As I logged more than 500 miles and almost 100,000 feet of elevation gain between Memorial Day and Labor Day last year, I kept choosing the Topo Trailventure 2 on the days when comfort was my main concern.

 Fit